•

 "Why is a Maine Coon so big?"

-Either way, it stands to reason that these shaggy-coated beauties began as a mix of some sort.
+These big beauties developed here in the state of Maine as 'barn cats' and outdoor cats.
 They survived our harsh winters for generations, developing into a hefty breed with a strong body.

 "Are giant Maine Coon cats friendly?"